okkuweb/rc/docs/notes.md

 - Change dmenu colors (that blue is awful?)
 - Maybe install some sorta checkinstall kinda deal so I can install binaries like pico-8 (this might not do... only works for compiled software?)
 (Maybe makepkg does the job?)
 - xf86-video-intel drivers are active!!!!!!
 Might cause input lag and other issues.
 Should use better drivers...
+- Make an install script to install the necessary tools to use i3 and move some stuff to another file from i3config?

 # Notes